-What should I do if my pet is unwell while taking metoclopramide?
+What should I do if my pet is unwell while taking tranexamic acid?

-Stop the medication and contact your vet as soon as possible.
+If your pet is unwell while receiving medication, you should contact your vet as soon as possible for advice.

 What should I do if a person accidentally takes this medication?